+What does a literary agent do?
 Help tackle the publisher

 Okay, so fast forward yet again.
 You’ve signed the deal and now your book is going into print (Yaaay!), things are looking good, and many things crop up.
 The publisher does the cover design, and much else.
 Lets say you disagree with the publisher on that.
 You don’t like the cover the publisher comes up with.
 Enter the Literary agent (Act 3).
 She can mediate that disagreement.
 Even help you find a cover designer, if you are willing to pay for one.
 It’s just good to have a knowledgeable person you can chat with.
 And a seasoned literary agent in India will have seen hundreds of books printed and sold before yours.